Skip to content

 self.worker = worker

-self.connections_idle_timeout = worker.inventory.get(
+self.connections_idle_timeout = worker.nornir_worker_inventory.get(

 "connections_idle_timeout", None